capactio/capact/docs/e2e-architecture.md

 ### CLI

-CLI is command line tool which makes easier with working the [OCF](#ocf) manifests.
+CLI is command line tool which makes easier with working the [OCF](#ocf) manifests and Actions.

-Currently, CLI exposes the following features:
-- validates OCF manifests against the OCF JSON Schemas,
-- signs OCF manifests that are loaded by [OCH](#och).
+To read the documentation about CLI tool, see the [`docs`](../cmd/ocftool/docs) subdirectory in the `cmd/ocftool` directory.

 CLI utilizes [SDK](#sdk).